g0rbe/CEH/15_SQL_Injection.md

 ### Error Based SQL Injection

 - Server throw an error message
-- Error meesage is useful during the developement, but should be disabled it when the application is live
+- Error message is useful during the development, but should be disabled it when the application is live

 #### Techniques to perform SQL Injection